Philippine passport

 The DFA began issuing maroon machine-readable passports on September 17, 2007, and biometric passports on August 11, 2009.
-The green colored cover non-electronic passports are still valid until they expire.
+Green colored cover non-electronic passports remained valid until they expired.
 Philippine passports are printed at the Asian Productivity Organization (APO) Production Unit plant in Malvar, Batangas.

 History

 Prior to the Spaniards' arrival in the Philippine islands, indigenous peoples have been travelling freely within the islands and to neighboring Asian states to facilitate trade and commerce, primarily in the form of seafaring.
-During the Spanish colonization of the Philippines, the Spaniards introduced a travel document to the Philippines called the chapa, or a writ of safety to go from one place to another, which the natives used from the 1500s to 1600s.
+During the Spanish colonization of the Philippines, the Spaniards introduced a travel document to the Philippines called the chapa, or a writ of safety to go from one place to another, which the natives used from the 16th to 17th centuries.

 Philippine passports were released after gaining independence from the United States in 1946.
 Passports were ordered to be printed in Filipino for the first time under President Diosdado Macapagal, to be subsequently implemented under his successor, Ferdinand Marcos.
 Currently, it is printed in Filipino with English translations.

 With the adoption of the 1987 constitution, the power of issuing passports was transferred from the Ministry of Foreign Affairs to the current Department of Foreign Affairs.
 The Philippine Passport Act of 1996 governs the issuance of Philippine passports and travel documents.
 Philippine passports are only issued to Filipino citizens, while travel documents (under Section 13) may be issued to citizens who have lost their passports overseas, as well as permanent residents who cannot obtain passports or travel documents from other countries.

 On May 1, 1995, green covers were instituted on regular passports for the first time, and barcodes were inserted in passports in 2004.
 The new security-enhanced passport is a prerequisite to the issuance of new machine-readable passports which was first issued to the public on September 17, 2007.
 The Philippines used to be one of the few countries in the world that had not yet issue machine-readable regular passports although machine-readable passports for public officials have been issued since June 18, 2007.

 On August 2, 2017, Republic Act 10928 was approved by President Rodrigo Duterte, which extends the validity of passport from 5 years to 10 years.
 Foreign Secretary Alan Cayetano signed the implementing rules and regulations (IRR) of the new Philippine Passport Act on October 27, 2017.
 The act was implemented on January 1, 2018.

+‘New Philippine Passport Act’

+On March 11, 2024, Marcos Jr. signed Republic Act No. 11983 better known as the “New Philippine Passport Act,” repealing the Passport Act of 1996.
+The Department of Foreign Affairs is mandated under the law to establish and maintain an online application portal and Electronic one-stop shop to digitize passport applications and authorizes it to provide offsite and mobile passport services outside of the consular offices and foreign service posts.
+The new law requires setting up special lanes to ease application for senior citizens, overseas Filipino Worker, PWDs, pregnant women, minors aged 7 years old and below, single parents, and other exceptional cases.